-Personal data that is stored on an entity’s information systems in the PRC is subject to the requirements of the National Standard – Information Security Technology – Guidelines for Personal Information Protection within Public and Commercial Services Information Systems.
+Personal data that is stored on an entity’s information systems in China is subject to the requirements of the national standard: information security technology – guidelines for personal information protection within public and commercial services information systems.

 In addition, customer data export restrictions apply across a number of industry sectors, including banking and insurance.

 In order to disclose employees’ personal information to third parties overseas, including other group companies, employers in China are required to obtain the employees’ written consent to comply with the provisions on employment service and employment management.

 So if an entity is planning to send HR records or other documents that may contain personal information of Chinese nationals to other group entities or service providers overseas, it must first have obtained the written consent of the employees.